Léon is a bold and tenacious trial lawyer who takes a creative approach to his clients’ cases.

 Estate of Paul G. Desmarais

-Acted for the estate of Paul G. Desmarais in connection with proceedings instituted by the late Louis R. Desmarais.
+Acted for the estate of the late Paul G. Desmarais in connection with proceedings instituted by the late Louis R. Desmarais.
 The plaintiff claimed from the estate of his late brother, Paul G. Desmarais, the sum of $75 million on the basis of a promise allegedly made orally in the late 1970s to return shares of Power Corporation of Canada.
 On April 26, 2017, after the trial and while the case was under advisement, the plaintiff dropped the proceedings in their entirety.

 Beauward Real Estate inc., Schokbeton Québec Inc. and Saramac

-Acted successfully for Beauward Real Estate inc., Schokbeton Québec Inc. and Saramac on a challenge of search warrants and communication orders issued by a judge and executed in multiple locations by the Agence du revenu du Québec as part of the Permanent Anti-Corruption Unit of Québec.
+Acted successfully for Beauward Real Estate inc., Schokbeton Québec Inc. and Saramac before the Superior Court of Québec, the Court of Appeal of Québec and the Supreme Court of Canada on a challenge of search warrants and production orders issued by a judge and executed in multiple locations by the Québec Revenue Agency as part of the Permanent Anti-Corruption Unit of Québec.

-Acting on behalf of Canadian interests in an international cross-border, white collar investigation leading to multiple criminal charges in Europe.
+Acting on behalf of Canadian interests in an international cross-border, white collar investigation leading to multiple serious criminal charges in Europe.